 At the end of the day, a cousin is a cousin, whether “half” or “full”.

 What is a half-first cousin?

-Half-first cousins are two people who share one grandparent,as opposed to full-first cousins who share two grandparents.
+Half-first cousins are two people who share one grandparent,as opposed to full cousins who share two grandparents.
 This happens when the parents of the two half-cousins are half-siblings.

-Maybe one of the siblings is a child from Grandpa’s first marriage and the other child is from the second marriage, and the offspring of those half-siblings are half-first cousins.
+One of the siblings is a child from Grandpa’s first marriage and the other child is from the second marriage, and the offspring of those half-siblings are half-cousins.